 Extreme way – Many professional athletes simply scoop a scoop of powder and swallow it.
 They follow a simple rule: “Why bother if it all goes down the stomach?” and they are partly correct, particularly because saliva is the primary factor in the process of protein digestion, allowing it to be absorbed more quickly when used this way.

 Whey protein is a fast protein and is absorbed in 1-1.5 hours.

-How many protein shakes should I drink a day? – You should take whey protein 1-2 times per day along with the intense exercise to get efficient results.
+How many protein shakes should I drink a day? – You should take whey protein 1-2 times per day along with intense exercise to get efficient results.

 Whey Protein In The Morning: In the morning after waking up.
-Taking whey protein in the morning time helps to fulfill the deficiency of protein during the night time.
+Taking whey protein in the morning time helps to fulfill the deficiency of protein during the nighttime.
 You can also add whey protein for breakfast.

-Whey Protein Before And After Workout – After workout, your body again needs amino acid “recharge”.
+Whey Protein Before And After Workout – After a workout, your body again needs amino acid “recharge”.
 It is preferable to take your next serving of whey protein after a heavy workout session.

 Whey Protein Before Night – Before going to bed, many athletes consume a mixture of “fast” and “slow” proteins (the latter of which includes casein).
 This helps you to keep the body’s amino acid levels steady for 7-8 hours.

 The rest of your daily protein requirements can be met at other times of the day.
 On days when you don’t go to the gym, you can drink protein.
 Simultaneously, your daily protein consumption is usually half of what you eat on training days.